monasca/monasca-docker/keystone-shell/README.md

 Once the container starts, press enter once to start the shell.
 Basic usage information will be printed to the terminal.

+As [keystone-init][4] includes all necessary environment variables inside its secrets, no additional environment variables are needed.
+However, use without this utility or in standalone Docker environments will require the necessary `OS_` variables to be set manually.

 There are three commands available:
  - `secret <NAME>`: load keystone `OS_` variables from secret in current namespace `NAME`